 Forecast, outlooks, predictions, everyone wants to know who is going to get the big winter storms during the 2017 – 2018 winter.
 To help in our projections, the National Weather Service has released some long range forecast maps for the upcoming winter.

-What NOAA’s official maps are showing us is that with a lack of an El Niño or La Niña event, this winter will see most of the continental United States with equal chances of an average winter in terms of snow.
-Temperature probability for much of the United States is a little more clear with NOAA calling for above average temperatures, everywhere except the upper midwest.
+What NOAA’s official maps are showing us is that with an onset of La Niña, this winter will see most of the PNW and northern rockies with an above average chance of precipitation.
+Temperature probability for much of the United States is a little more clear with NOAA calling for above average temperatures, everywhere except for the northernmost reaches of the western USA.

-Currently, our focus is on Alaska, where NOAA is predicting above average precipitation for the 2017/2018 season.
-However, that precipitation is projected to be accompanied by warmer than average temps.
-That combo is making it unclear as to whether it’ll be an all-time season for AK skiers and riders or an absurdly rainy one.
+Currently, our focus is on the Northern Rockies, where NOAA is predicting above average precipitation for the 2017/2018 season.
+That precipitation is projected to be accompanied by colder than average temps, making for all-time conditions throughout the season.

 Official Winter Outlook From NOAA